isaacsong1/Blind75/CtCI/TheInterviewProcess.md

 - CULTURE FIT / COMMUNICATION SKILLS :
     Do your personality and values fit with the company and team?
 Did you communicate well with your interviewer?

+Standard algorithm questions may be based on the first three.

+Why things are like this :
+    Each complaint about the process comes with a valid reasoning.
+- False negatives are acceptable:
+    Interviewers are far more concerned with false positives: people who do well in an interview but are not in fact very good.